Skip to main content

 • Vascular and pigment treatments — targeting broken capillaries, age spots, and melasma

 This is not the same job as a general esthetician.
 A licensed esthetician performs facials, waxing, chemical peels, and skincare services.
-A laser technician operates equipment that delivers concentrated energy to the skin — which means higher earning potential, stricter safety requirements, and the need for specialized training beyond a standard esthetics program.
+A laser technician (NO FINANCIAL AID FOR THIS PROGRAM) operates equipment that delivers concentrated energy to the skin — which means higher earning potential, stricter safety requirements, and the need for specialized training beyond a standard esthetics program.

 That specialization is exactly what makes this career path so valuable.
 Clients pay significantly more for laser services than for traditional skin treatments, and med spas and dermatology clinics need technicians who can deliver results safely on every client — including clients with deeper skin tones who require precise parameter settings to avoid adverse reactions.

-Virginia regulates laser technicians through the Department of Professional and Occupational Regulation (DPOR), which oversees the Virginia Board for Barbers and Cosmetology, the licensing body for estheticians in the state.
+Virginia regulates laser technicians (NO FINANCIAL AID FOR THIS PROGRAM) through the Department of Professional and Occupational Regulation (DPOR), which oversees the Virginia Board for Barbers and Cosmetology, the licensing body for estheticians in the state.

 Here’s how the pathway works: